Academic Labs Showcases Innovative Courses, Attracting Key Investor With Community-Powered Model

-(MENAFN- ACN NewsWire) Academic Labs Showcases Innovative Courses, Attracting Key Investor with Community-Powered Model
+(MENAFN- JCN NewsWire) Academic Labs Showcases Innovative Courses, Attracting Key Investor with Community-Powered Model

 SINGAPORE, Oct 27, 2023 - (ACN Newswire) - Academic Labs, an innovative new AI and blockchain education platform, has unveiled its first set of